-We are now in the process of analysing the data collected for 4 stages of the Genioz study: Focus groups; Survey; Interviews and Deliberative workshops (public forums).
+We are now in the process of writing publications from the data collected for all stages of the Genioz study: Focus groups; Survey; Interviews and Deliberative workshops (public forums), Ethical Critrique.

 Stage 1: Focus group findings

 Update as of May 2018

 In 2015, the Genioz study began data collection.
 Individuals participated in a focus group about the Australian public’s views of personal genomic testing.
 This was the first of four stages of data collection for the study.
 Here is a summary of our findings for Stage 1.

 We wanted to find out what people thought about personal genomic testing (PGT), which provides healthy individuals with access to information about their genetic makeup for purposes such as: health, ancestry, paternity and sporting ability.
 These are available commercially and globally.

 We asked participants about general topics including: their general perception of genetic concepts and where those came from, why people may want to have a PGT, possible benefits and harms of testing and whether participants would have a PGT for themselves.

 Overall, we hosted 7 focus groups (4 Melbourne, 3 Sydney) with 56 participants, split into 3 different age groups:

 - Awareness of genetic concepts varied a lot across the focus groups